 This gallery is dedicated to images from the Sarek national park in Swedish Lapland.
 The area is very mountainous, almost untouched by civilization and part of the UNESCO world heritage site Laponia.
 Sarek is only accessible on foot and has no marked trails, accommodations or other man-made infrastructure (except for a single emergency phone and two bridges).
 This means you have to carry a large amount of supplies in addition to tent and other gear.
-So far, I have spent more than six weeks in this beautiful place in three separate trips.
+So far, I have spent more than nine weeks in this beautiful place in five separate trips.

 Ruohtesvágge and Álgavágge